martapienkosz/interactivemedia/midtermProject/README.md

 ## Step 6: Revise project
-This is a finalised verion of a game phase
+This is a finalised version of a game phase

 ![alt-text](https://github.com/martapienkosz/interactivemedia/blob/master/midtermProject/Media/midtermProject.gif)